pforman/Elasticsearch-zabbix/README.md

 Elasticsearch template and script for zabbix 2.0

-This project is a fork of Elasticsearch template from zabbix-grab-bag
+Originally it was a fork of Elasticsearch template from zabbix-grab-bag but everything has been rewritten from scratch.

 https://github.com/untergeek/zabbix-grab-bag

 These are made available by me under an Apache 2.0 license.